 For beginners, PHP is a scripting language to create dynamic interactive websites like WordPress.
 WordPress relies on PHP to execute its code to generate web pages.
 The version of PHP has a tremendous impact on your WordPress website’s performance – so if you can upgrade to PHP 7 go for it to speed up WordPress installs on your server.
 In fact, a benchmark performed by Kinsta Managed Hosting showed that PHP 7 is almost 2x faster than its previous version.

 Upgrading, however, may or may not be your choice.
 Check with your hosting provider to see if your server has been upgraded yet or to find out the timeline for upgrading.
 Some old functions may no longer be supported, so make sure to throughly test your website (theme & plugins included) after upgrading.

-8. Optimize Images
+8. Optimize Images for Improved Site Speed

 - Resize and crop images before uploading using basic photo editing software

 - Compress and optimize images before uploading with Kraken.io (an easy and free optimizer)